-The study was a placebo-controlled, double-blind design that included 1,708 participants aged 50 years and older who had suffered a prior heart attack.
-Its purpose was to test whether EDTA chelation therapy and/or high-dose vitamin therapy is effective for treating CHD.
+The study was a placebo-controlled, double-blind design that included 1,708 participants aged 50 years and older with a prior heart attack.
+Its purpose was to test whether EDTA chelation therapy and/or high-dose vitamin therapy is effective for the treatment of CHD.

 EDTA chelation therapy, as practiced in the community, often includes administration of high doses of antioxidant vitamin and mineral supplements.
-In order to test whether the therapy’s effect may be attributable to vitamin/mineral supplements or to the EDTA solution itself, the investigators randomly assigned participants to receive either EDTA chelation solution or placebo.
-The patients in these two groups were also randomized to receive either low-dose or high-dose vitamin/mineral supplements.
+In order to test whether some of the therapy’s effect may be attributable to vitamin/mineral supplements or to the EDTA solution itself, the investigators randomly assigned participants to receive either EDTA chelation solution or placebo.
+Then, the patients in the two groups were again randomly selected to receive either low-dose or high-dose vitamin/mineral supplements.

-The EDTA chelation therapy or placebo solution was delivered through 40 intravenous infusions (into the veins) that were administered during a 28-month course of treatment.
-The first 30 infusions were delivered on a weekly basis and the last 10 were delivered every 2-8 weeks.
+The EDTA chelation therapy or placebo solution was delivered through 40 intravenous infusions that were administered over a 28-month course of treatment.
+The first 30 infusions were delivered on a weekly basis and the last 10 were delivered every two to eight weeks.
 Following the infusion phase, participants had contact with study staff at 3-month intervals until the study was complete.

 What did TACT cost?

-TACT cost approximately $31.6 million during the 10-year period it took to conduct it.
+TACT cost approximately $31.6 million over the course of the 10 years it took to conduct and complete it.

 What is coronary heart disease?

-Coronary heart disease (CHD) is the most common form of heart disease and is the leading cause of death among American men and women.
-Each year, nearly 380,000 Americans die from CHD.
-In CHD, the coronary arteries (the vessels that provide oxygen-rich blood to the tissues of the heart) become blocked by deposits of a waxy substance called plaque.
+Coronary heart disease (CHD) is the most common form of heart disease, which is the leading cause of death among American men and women.
+Each year nearly 380,000 Americans die from CHD.
+In CHD the coronary arteries, the vessels that provide oxygen-rich blood to the tissues of the heart, become blocked by deposits of a waxy substance called plaque.
 As plaque builds, the arteries become narrower and less oxygen and nutrients are transported to the heart.
-CHD can lead to serious problems, such as heart attack and angina (pain caused by not enough oxygen-carrying blood reaching the heart).
+CHD can lead to serious problems, such as angina (pain caused by not enough oxygen-carrying blood reaching the heart) and heart attack.
 A heart attack occurs if the flow of oxygen-rich blood to a section of heart muscle is cut off.
 If blood flow is not restored quickly, the affected section of heart muscle begins to die.
-Without quick treatment, a heart attack can lead to death or serious health problems.
+Without quick treatment, a heart attack can lead to serious health problems or death.

 Factors that can increase the risk of developing CHD include

-Symptoms of CHD can include chest pressure or tightness, shortness of breath, lightheadedness, cold sweats, or nausea, but not everyone with CHD has symptoms.
+Symptoms of CHD can include chest pain, shortness of breath, lightheadedness, cold sweats, or nausea, but not everyone with CHD has symptoms.

 How is CHD diagnosed and treated?

 Diagnosis of CHD is based on personal medical and family histories, risk factors for CHD, a physical exam, and the results from tests and procedures.
-Doctors who suspect CHD may recommend one or more tests, such as those that check levels of fats, cholesterol, and sugar; electrocardiograms (EKG) to check the heart’s electrical activity; “stress” tests to test for ischemia (not enough oxygen getting to heart muscle) during exercise; nuclear scanning to check for ischemic or previously damaged areas of the heart; and/or angiography to see if there are blockages or narrowings in the blood vessels that feed the heart.
+Doctors who suspect CHD may recommend one or more tests, such as those that check levels of fats, cholesterol, and sugar, electrocardiograms (EKG) to check the heart’s electrical activity, “stress” tests to record the heartbeat during exercise, nuclear scanning to check for damaged areas of the heart, and angiography to see if there are blockages or narrowings in the blood vessels that feed the heart.
 Treatment of CHD includes lifestyle changes—stopping smoking for patients who smoke, reducing fat in the diet, and engaging in a prescribed exercise program.
-Medications also may be prescribed, such as aspirin to prevent heart attacks, medications that decrease the workload on the heart, or medicines that reduce blood cholesterol levels or blood pressure.
-If these efforts are not effective and patients continue to have symptoms, a patient may need to have the narrowed or blocked arteries re-opened through a procedure called percutaneous coronary intervention (PCI), or bypassed through surgery.
+Medications may also be prescribed, such as aspirin to prevent heart attacks, medications that decrease the workload on the heart, or medicines that reduce blood cholesterol levels or blood pressure.
+If these efforts are not effective, a patient may need to have the narrowed or blocked arteries re-opened through a procedure called percutaneous coronary intervention (PCI), or bypassed through surgery.
 PCI involves threading a thin tube into an artery and expanding a balloon-like apparatus as a way to increase the size of the artery so more blood can flow.
 Bypass surgery is used to treat severe blockages by using veins or arteries from other areas of the body to divert blood flow around the blocked coronary arteries.